puppetlabs/puppet-docs/source/puppet/5.1/config_file_auth.markdown

 > ## **Important:** This is a deprecated config file
 >
 > Puppet Server has a [new HOCON-formatted `auth.conf` file][server_auth_conf], which is a full replacement for the old `auth.conf` format described on this page.
-The old `auth.conf` file will be removed in Puppet 5.0.
+The old `auth.conf` file will be removed in a future release of Puppet.
 >
 > Until then, Puppet Server uses a combination of the new `auth.conf` file and this legacy `auth.conf` file:
 >